Rights of way

-Public Rights of Way are paths and tracks that anyone can use to cross private land.
+Public rights of way are paths and tracks that anyone can use to cross private land.
 Rights of way exist in towns, villages and the countryside and you have a legal right to use them at any time of the day or night, all year round.
-All rights of way should be marked by a signpost or waymark at points along the route.
-It is a good idea taking an Ordnance Survey map if you do not know the area.
+All rights of way should be marked by a signpost or way mark at points along the route.
+It is a good idea to take an Ordnance Survey map if you do not know the area.

-- Always follow the Countryside Code when accessing the countryside in Wiltshire
+Always follow GOV.UK: Statutory guidance - The Countryside Code when accessing the countryside in Wiltshire.

 Salisbury Plain training area

 Sustrans offers mapping which shows recommended routes for cyclists.
 These are generally on a mixture of rights of way, quieter roads and cycle routes.
-The 1 South West adventure cycle map shows all the tracks cyclists can legally use in the North Wessex Downs Area of Outstanding Natural Beauty and grades each route for difficulty.
-Find out more about walking in Wiltshire.Close
+Wiltshire Council does not maintain centralised records of all cycle routes in the county.

 Public rights of way within Wiltshire are recorded on the Definitive Map and Statement.
 The Definitive Map and Statement for Wiltshire dates from the early 1950s and was created under the terms of the 1949 National Parks and Access to the Countryside Act.